How can we responsibly explore the unknown?

 Each episode waxes poetic about different scientific, ethical, and philosophical domains and the lessons we’ve collectively learned from Dr. Frankenstein’s mistakes and triumphs.

-In the seventh and final episode, Playing God, Britt Wray, science communicator, Sara Imari Walker, theoretical physicist, and Genevieve Dewar, paleoanthropologist and archaeologist, discuss how open, ethical debates between researchers and the public are the only way forward when dealing with the unknown.
-With whirlwind animation by the stop-motion animator Caitlin Craggs and sound by Skillbard.
+In the seventh episode, Playing God, Britt Wray, science communicator, Sara Imari Walker, theoretical physicist, and Genevieve Dewar, paleoanthropologist and archaeologist, discuss how open, ethical debates between researchers and the public are the only way forward when dealing with the unknown.
+With whirlwind animation by the stop-motion artist Caitlin Craggs and sound by Skillbard.

 - Narrated by Britt Wray, science communicator, writer and producer; Sara Walker, theoretical physicist and astrobiologist; Ben Novak, ecologist and biologist; and Genevieve Dewar, paleoanthropologist and archaeologist